-Person who commits crime try to lay their plot in secret.
+A person who commits a crime tries to lay their plot in secret.
 They execute it ruthlessly under the cover of secrecy or darkness.
-They quiet their victims altogether and do not leave any trial of evidence behind.
-In such instances, the main event will have to be reconstructed before the Court with the help of surrounding circumstances such as cause or effects of the event.
-Circumstances are some time have same impact as the direct evidence.
-When footprints are found on the sand, it probable to infer that some person have gone that way and also from the structure of footprints it can be ascertained as to whether those are of human or bird or animal.
-So, we can say that Circumstantial evidence is that evidence which relates to series of facts other than fact in issue.
+They quiet their victims altogether and do not leave any trail of evidence behind.
+In such instances, the main event will have to be reconstructed before the Court with the help of surrounding circumstances such as the cause or effects of the event.
+Circumstances sometimes have the same impact as direct evidence.
+When footprints are found on the sand, it is probable to infer that some person has gone that way and also from the structure of footprints it can be ascertained as to whether those are of human or bird or animal.
+So, we can say that Circumstantial evidence is that evidence relates to a series of facts other than the fact in the issue.
 Also, we can infer that circumstantial evidence assumes significance where direct evidence is lacking.

-The most fundamental decision on circumstantial evidence is Hanuman Govind Nargundkar vs. State of M.P.1 This case was referred by SC in various decision from time-to-time, for instance, in Tufail vs. State of UP (1969)2 and Ram Gopal vs. State of Maharastra (1972)3.
+The most fundamental decision on circumstantial evidence is Hanuman Govind Nargundkar vs. State of M.P.1 This case was referred by SC in various decisions from time to time, for instance, in Tufail vs. State of UP (1969)2 and Ram Gopal vs. State of Maharastra (1972)3.

 The Hanumant case laid down the 5 golden principles which constitute the panchsheel of the proof of a case based on circumstantial evidence.
 These 5 principles are as follows:

-2. Fact so established should not be explainable on any other hypothesis except that accused is guilty.
+- The fact so established should not be explainable on any other hypothesis except that the accused is guilty.

-5. There must be a chain of evidence so complete as not to leave any reasonable ground for the conclusion consistent with the innocence of the accused and must show that in all human probability the must have been done by the accused.
+- There must be a chain of evidence so complete as not to leave any reasonable ground for the conclusion consistent with the innocence of the accused and must show that in all human probability, this must have been done by the accused.

 Can conviction be based solely on circumstantial evidence?

-In Bodhraj vs. State of J&K (2002)4, the SC held that conviction can be based solely on circumstantial evidence but it should be tested by the touchstone of law relating to circumstatial evidence laid down by Supreme Court in Hanumant Govind Nargundkar case.
+In Bodhraj vs. State of J&K (2002)4, the SC held that conviction can be based solely on circumstantial evidence but it should be tested by the touchstone of law relating to circumstantial evidence laid down by Supreme Court in the Hanumant Govind Nargundkar case.

-What is the Importance of Circumstantial evidence in cases where there is/are no eye-witness?
+What is the Importance of Circumstantial evidence in cases where there is/are no eyewitnesses?

-In case of Har Dayal vs. State of UP (1976)5, the SC sustained the conviction and death sentence of the accused for the murder of a child on the basis of circumstantial evidence alone.
-There were no eye witnesses to the fact of the murder but the circumstances had made the chain so complete that there was no escape from the conclusion that within all human probablity the child was kidnapped, murdered and thrown into the well by none other but by the accused.
+In the case of Har Dayal vs. State of UP (1976), the SC sustained the conviction and death sentence of the accused for the murder of a child based on circumstantial evidence alone.
+There were no eyewitnesses to the fact of the murder but the circumstances had made the chain so complete that there was no escape from the conclusion that within all human probability, the child was kidnapped, murdered, and thrown into the well by none other but by the accused.

 Last seen theory: